oscarryz/yz-design-notes/Questions/optional syntax.md

-In the examples I interchange between parenthesis and no parenthesis, between comma and no comma.
+In the examples I interchange between using and not using parenthesis, commas, semicolons.

-Could it be that parenthesis, comma (and semicolon while at that) are optional?
-Would it be too much?
+Could it be that these punctuations symbols be optional?
+Could it be too much?

 ```js